Time Management Tips

 - Important but not urgent: schedule a time to complete these tasks

-- Urgent but not important: is it possible to delegate these tasks to other people?
+- Urgent but not essential; is it possible to delegate these tasks to other people?

-- Not urgent and not important: either eliminate these tasks entirely, delegate or put them off until another day.
+- Not urgent and not important: either eliminate these tasks entirely, delegate them to someone else, or put them off until another day.

 Elimination and Delegation

-In a nutshell, don’t do more than you have to.
+In a nutshell, don’t do more than you must.
 Working smarter requires you to identify what tasks and goals are relevant and eliminate those that have no benefit to your overall plan.
 Also, if you’re able to delegate, do so.
-The highest achievers are often those who are best at identifying people who are able to help them and delegating the appropriate tasks.
+The highest achievers are often those who are best at identifying people who can help them and then delegating the appropriate tasks.

 If you enjoyed this article, you may enjoy those below…